Broken Dreams Die Breathing New Ones

 I believe that it is in feeling grateful for the privilege of your happiness that brings forward true joy.
 The complete understanding that in that happy moment you are blessed by chance, by an external entity, by nature, by the universe; to be allowed to revel in the events unfolding around you and feel them fill your heart.

 Does it bring you joy?

 We spend so much of our lives building other people’s dreams, and so much of our lives on things that don’t bring us joy.
 “If it doesn’t bring you joy, it’s not right for you.”
 My friend, Kazmira said this to me after I told her how hard I was finding it hard to cope.

 This stayed with me.
-I’d lost two beings in my life, and all of the things that went with them.
+I’d lost two important beings in my life, and so many of the things they added to it, daily.
 I needed to add that love back into my life in the best way I could.
-To get back to anything that fed my soul… to connect with nature, to turn off the noise, to fade out the unnecessary and to bring back joy, or at least to look for it.
+To get back to anything that fed my soul… to connect with nature, to turn off the noise, to fade out the unnecessary and to bring back joy, or to at least to look for it.

-On a trip to some remote islands in Scotland, my first since the loss, I finally felt like I was letting myself breathe for the first time.
-Things that were important and life changing rose to the surface, and the minor details just fell away.
+On a trip to some remote islands in Scotland, my first proper break since my Dad passed away, I finally felt like I was letting myself breathe for the first time.
+Things that were important and life-changing rose to the surface, and the minor details just fell away.
 I let myself cry.
 I let myself feel what I’d been pushing down in my quest to be ok.
 To be functional.
 When I left my head was full, buzzing, irrational.
 It was a mess of responsibility, loyalty, ambition, despair.
 When I came back I understood what I needed to do.

-So, I quit London, went freelance (thanks to my incredibly supportive boss and colleagues) moved back to Cornwall into a barn with my boyfriend, started some crazy projects and built this blog.
+So, I quit London, went freelance (thanks to my incredibly supportive boss and colleagues) moved back to Cornwall into a barn with my (now) husband, started some crazy projects and built this blog.

-I hope in some way this blog can inspire everyone to do something positive, acknowledge truths and to find something that brings you joy.
+I hope in some way this blog can inspire you to find something that brings you joy.